schrotie/quary/demo/todo/README.md

 [Content] [Previous] [Next]

 # TODO List Application
-In the [previous] tutorial we have explored a couple of ShadowQuery features.
+In the [previous] tutorial we have explored a couple of Quary features.
 Here we will learn how to stitch that together to a small application of components that work together.

 Play with the "TODO list" demo at [codepen].